ABOUT HEMORRHOIDAL DISCOMFORT

 External Hemorrhoids are often more of a problem.
 Usually, this condition presents itself as round, purple “soft swellings” that develop under the skin just outside the opening of the anus that are tender to the touch.
 Due to this location, it can be hard to keep the area clean which leads to itching.
 If a blood clot forms inside a hemorrhoid, the pain can be sudden and severe.
 They can be especially painful during a bowel movement.

 Prolapsed Hemorrhoids are internal hemorrhoids that protrude or hang out of the anus.
-They can become very painful if blood clots form inside them2.
-It’s important to identify whether you have prolapsed hemorrhoids or a rectal prolapse, as the latter is more serious and can lead to fecal incontinence (when you cannot fully control your bowel movements)3.
+They can become very painful if blood clots form inside them.
+It’s important to identify whether you have prolapsed hemorrhoids or a rectal prolapse, as the latter is more serious and can lead to fecal incontinence (when you cannot fully control your bowel movements).
 Be sure to get checked out by your doctor who can diagnose the issue and advise suitable treatments.

 Thrombosed Hemorrhoids are piles that develop blood clots inside, cutting off blood flow to the hemorrhoid and causing pain and bleeding.
-They are not dangerous and most go away on their own within a few weeks4, but it’s a good idea to talk to a doctor if you experience any kind of unexpected rectal bleeding.
+They are not dangerous and most go away on their own within a few weeks, but it’s a good idea to talk to a doctor if you experience any kind of unexpected rectal bleeding.

 HOW LONG DO HEMORRHOIDS LAST?